m1guelpf/mirror-next/README.md

 # A Next.js-powered frontend for your Mirror blog
 > This project mimics the [Mirror](https://mirror.xyz) publication design and pulls data from their APIs, allowing you to self-host your Mirror blog on a custom domain.

+You can view a demo of this project by visiting [mirror.m1guelpf.me](https://mirror.m1guelpf.me), which hosts the [Mirror Development](https://dev.mirror.xyz) publication.

 ## Features

 - [x] Article list